 Note: Notarization of copies must be by a Notary Public or Commissioner for Oaths licensed in Canada.

-Applicants will be informed in writing, via email, of their application status in early April for offers to participate in the Assessment of Clinical Skills Examination and Interview.
-To accept the invitation, applicants must pay a non-refundable deposit of 25% of the examination fee ($250 CAD) by the deadline stated in the offer letter.
+Applicants will be informed in writing, via email, of their application status in April for offers to participate in the Assessment of Clinical Skills Examination and Interview.
+To accept the invitation, applicants must pay a non-refundable deposit of $1,500 by the deadline stated in the offer letter.
 The deposit will be applied to the examination fee.
 Applicants who withdraw from their examination acceptance after paying the fee will forfeit the deposit.
 The remaining portion of the examination fee will be due by the deadline stated in the offer letter.

 Applicants who participate in the Assessment of Clinical Skills Examination and Interview will be informed in writing, by email, of their application status by mid-May.
 To accept an offer of admission, applicants must pay a non-refundable deposit of 15% of tuition by the deadline stated in the letter.
 The deposit will be applied towards tuition fees at the time of registration.
 Applicants who withdraw their admission acceptance after paying the fee forfeit the deposit.